portworx/px-docs/release-notes/rel-notes-priv.md

 * Lock all PX processes into memory so they don't get swapped
 * Address permissions propagation for shared volumes when wordpress plugins are updated
 * Support ASG EBS Volume Templates across AWS Zones
+* Rancher Cattle with PX Shared Volumes - Prevent attach to happen before volume is created in the case of shared volumes for successful mounts with Rancher Cattle

 ### Errata